notJamesHan/notJamesHan/README.md

 > 💻 I'm looking to collaborate on new open-source projects.

-I am James Han, a master's CS Student at the University of Texas at Dallas.
+I am James Han, recent Graduate at UT Dallas

 #### 🌱 Interests
 -  AI/ML